regisluo/coding_exercise/systemdesign246/ratelimiter/rateLimit2.md

 ---

-## Phase 3: Tactical Design - Rate Limiting Context Deep Dive (10-12 minutes)
+## Phase 3: Tactical Design: focus on the main Context related to the interview (10-12 minutes)
+- Rate Limiting Context Deep Dive

 **C:** Let me zoom into the Rate Limiting bounded context and model the core aggregates: